Minimal Fractional Topological Insulator in half-filled conjugate moir\'{e} Chern bands: Introduction

-In this work, we explore what kind of FTI is the ``minimal" one, in the sense that it gives the desired experimental signals (especially the spin-Hall conductivity) and also has the minimal total quantum dimension (which is, in simple terms, a metric for the topological order's complexity).
-We take charge conversation, spin-$S_z$ conservation, and time-reversal symmetry into account in the search for the minimal FTI.
+In this work, we explore what kind of FTI in a pair of half-filled conjugate Chern bands with $C=\pm 1$ is the ``minimal" one, in the sense that it gives the desired experimental signals (especially the spin-Hall conductance) and also has the minimal total quantum dimension (which is, in simple terms, a metric for the topological order's complexity).
+We take charge conservation, spin-$S_z$ conservation, and time-reversal symmetry into account in the search for the minimal FTI.
 It turns out that the minimal FTI (mFTI) is {\it unique}, and it is {\it NOT} a simple product of a pair of conjugate TOs of electrons from the two valleys, though it can be viewed as the common descendant of multiple ``product TOs" via anyon condensations.
-Our mFTI also has a spin-Hall conductivity $\sigma^{\mathrm{sh}} = 1/2$, which is consistent with the experimental observation once the fully filled bands are included.
-This spin-Hall conductivity is also half of the value for the elementary non-interacting quantum spin-Hall insulators~\cite{kaneqsh,zhangqsh}.
+Our mFTI also has a spin-Hall conductance $\sigma^{\mathrm{sh}} = 1/2$, which is consistent with the experimental observation once the fully filled bands are included.
+This spin-Hall conductance is also half of the value for the elementary non-interacting quantum spin-Hall insulators~\cite{kaneqsh,zhangqsh}.
 The minimally charged anyon of the mFTI carries an electric charge $e^\ast = e/2$.
 In contrast, all the product TOs with the same response must have a minimal charge equal to or smaller than $e/4$.
 Additionally, according to the criterion established in Ref.~\onlinecite{FTI}, our mFTI has robust gapless edge states that remain protected by time-reversal symmetry and charge conservation even when $S_z$ is not conserved.

 If we only impose charge conservation, $S_z$ conservation, and the Hall transport signals (but not time-reversal symmetry) in the search, we find that the mFTI belongs to a list of minimal TOs following an 8-fold classification.
 4 of the 8 minimal TOs, albeit time-reversal broken, are interesting non-Abelian TOs that exhibit quantized thermal Hall effects in addition to the required Hall responses associated with the charge and $S_z$ quantum numbers.